nixworks/public/news/2011/01/17/README.md

 ##### Armenian President
 ### [The President of Armenia accuses Turkey of "destroying" a bid to normalize relations between the two countries, who are locked in a dispute over the mass killings of Armenians by Ottoman Turks during World War I. ](/news/2011/01/17/the-president-of-armenia-accuses-turkey-of-destroying-a-bid-to-normalize-relations-between-the-two-countries-who-are-locked-in-a-dispute.md)
-_Context: reconciliation, Armenian President, Turkey, genocide of Armenians, First World War_
+_Context: Turkey, First World War, Armenian President, reconciliation, genocide of Armenians_

 ##### China
 ### [Two judges are fired and a court official suspended in China over a life sentence imposed on a man who evaded thousands in motorway toll fees.
 The ruling is also overturned. ](/news/2011/01/17/two-judges-are-fired-and-a-court-official-suspended-in-china-over-a-life-sentence-imposed-on-a-man-who-evaded-thousands-in-motorway-toll-fee.md)